 When you apply more than one targeting method to an ad group, your ads will only display to people who match BOTH targeting criteria.

-For example, you could use Topic + Interest Targeting.
+For example, you could use Topic AND Interest Targeting.

-So, if a user visits a site within the topic you select AND they’re also in a matching interest category, you know the user consistently reads that content.
-So, you have a higher chance of engaging the right type of visitor than if you used either topic or interest alone.
+To clarify, if a user visits a site within the topic you select AND they’re also in a matching interest category, you know the user consistently reads that content.
+This ensures that you have a higher chance of engaging the right type of visitor than if you used either topic or interest alone.